 This prospectus also relates to the issuance by us of up to an aggregate of 26,650,000 shares of Common Stock that may be issued upon exercise of the Warrants (as defined herein).
 We would receive the proceeds from any exercise of any Warrants for cash, and we could receive up to an aggregate of approximately \$306.5 million from the exercise of the Warrants, assuming the exercise in full of all of the Warrants for cash.
-The Warrants include 9,400,000 Private Placement Warrants and 17,250,000 Public Warrants, each of which has an exercise price of \$11.50 per share of Common Stock.
+The Warrants include 9,400,000 Private Placement Warrants and 17,250,000 Public Warrants, and neteriors price of \$11.50 per share of Common Stock.
 We believe the likelihood that Warrant Holders will exercise the Warrants, and therefore the amount of proceeds that we would receive from such exercises, depends on the trading price of our Common Stock.
-Our Common Stock trading price may not exceed \$11.50 before [•], 2027, when the Public Warrants and Private Placement Warrants expire, and therefore we may not receive any proceeds from the exercise of Warrants to fund our operations.
+On January 27, 2023, the closing price of our Common Stock was \$12.44 per share.
+However, in the future, our Warrants four warrant Holders will be unlikely to cash exercise their Warrants, resulting in little or no cash proceeds to us.
+Our Common Stock was \$11.50 per share).
+For so long as the Warrants remain "out-of-the money," we believe our Warrant Holders will be unlikely to cash exercise their Warrants, resulting in little or no cash proceeds to us.
+Our Common Stock was \$11.50 per share).
+For so long as the Warrants for the money, and the proceeds will be unlikely to cash exercise their Warrants, resulting in little or no cash proceeds to us.
+Our Common Stock was \$11.50 per share).
+For so long as the Warrants for unlikely to cash exercise their Warrants, resulting in little or no cash proceeds to us.
+Our Common Stock was \$11.50 per share).
+For so long as the Warrants for the Warrants and Private Placement Warrants exercise of warrant so fund our operations.
 We expect to use any net proceeds received from the exercise of the Warrants for general corporate purposes.
 See the section of this prospectus entitled "Use of Proceeds."
-To the extent that any of the Warrants are exercised on a "cashless basis," we will not receive any proceeds upon such exercise.
+To the extent that any of the Warrants are exercised on a "cashless basis," we will not receive any proceeds upon such ex